HomeMy WebLinkAbout1960-06-27 PLANNING BOARD MEETING

 Considered also were the notices of hearings

-to be held by the Board of Appeals on July 19, 1990.
+to be Yield by the Board of Appeals on July 19, 1960.
+BOARD OF

-Mr. Snow was asked to prepare for the Planning
+Mr. Snow was asked to prepare for the Planning APPEALS

-Board's consideration at its next meeting letters to
+Board' s consiceration at its next meeting letters to

-Clothes, Bentley, Cunningham and Pizzo petitions.
+Clothes, Bentley, Cunningham and Rizzo petitions.

-At 8:00 p.m. the Planning Board held a r>ublic
+At 8:00 p.m. the Planning Board held a nublic

-hearing relative to the application of Todd Realty,
+hearing relative to the application of Todd Realty, BURNHAM

-entitled "Burnham Farms Section Five Lexington,
+entitled 'Burnham Farms Section Five Lexington, -

-Mass.", dated April 272 1960, said subdivision to be
+Mass.", dated April 27, 1960, said subdivision to be TODD REALTY,

-situated northerly of Fast Street and bounded by
+situated northerly of Fast Street and bounded by INC.

 said street and lots and land abutting on said

-street, Thoreau Road and Lowell Street.
-Four per—
+street, Thoreau Road and Lowell Street Four per-

 sons attended the hearing, including Mr. Mark Moore,